 Fireplaces are often the focal point of a room’s design, but that doesn’t mean that the need to the only thing installed on that wall.
 This fireplace is flanked on either side by storage cabinets, with both the cabinets and the firebox being framed by the same sage green stone veneer.
 It gives the entire wall a cohesive look, and a lot of function at the same time.

-2. Arched Stone Fireplace Frame
+2. Arched Stone Fireplace Surround

 Fireboxes with an arch at the top have a slightly more elegant and formal look than rectangular or square boxes.
 Help emphasize this shape by framing the top of the arch with stone.
 This stone veneer surround switches the direction of the tiles just above the box to show off the shape better, and bring more attention to the area.

-3. Reclaimed Wood with Stone Fireplace
+3. Reclaimed Wood Mantel with Stone Fireplace

 Wood and stone complement one another beautifully in many interior designs.
 Both are natural materials that often have similar levels of impact on a room’s style.
 Using reclaimed wood adds an extra element of interest; reclaimed wood has a rustic look and a history all its own that helps add depth to the design.
 This reclaimed wood mantel contrasts the honed stone, adding visual appeal to the area.